davedittrich/attack_range_local/README.md

-Generate a secure, single common password for all variables like these with the type `password`, then set all of the rest of the variables of type `string` to their default:
+Generate a secure, single common password for all variables like these with the type `password`, then set all of the rest of the variables of type `string` to their defaults, with the following command:

 ```
-$ psec secrets generate
-$ psec secrets set --from-options
+$ psec secrets generate && psec secrets set --from-options
 ```

-At this point, you are ready to build the local Attack Range with default settings and secure unique passwords.
+At this point, you are ready to build the Attack Range with default settings and secure unique passwords.

 ```